 Who charges less?Independent transfer services usually win out over banks when it comes to fees.
 There are several providers who will send a transfer for free with competitive exchange rates, including OFX, XE and TransferWise.

-What types of transfers can I send with Chase?
+What types of transfers can I make with Chase?

 With online banking, you can send repeat wire transfers to the same recipient and delegate others to request and approve wire transfers.

-What are the pros and cons of using Chase money transfers?
+What are the pros and cons of using Chase wire transfers?

 - Secure transfers.
 Wire transfers are a safe, reliable way to send money to international bank accounts.